leanprover/theorem_proving_in_lean4/inductive_types.md

 As an exercise, you should think about what the introduction and elimination rules for these types do.
-As a further exercise, we suggest defining boolean operations ``and``, ``or``, ``not`` on the boolean, and verifying common identities.
+As a further exercise, we suggest defining boolean operations ``and``, ``or``, ``not`` on the ``Bool`` type, and verifying common identities.
 Note that you can define a binary operation like ``and`` using `match`:

 ```lean